filecoin-saturn/L2-node/README.md

 Note that the the Saturn L2 node only binds to the **localhost** loopback network interface and so will only be reachable from the same machine.
 In the above snippet, `52860` is the port that the Saturn L2 node binds to on the localhost interface.
-This port can be configured using the `PORT_ENV` environment variable as mentioned above.
+This port can be configured using the `PORT` environment variable as mentioned above.

 ### HTTP APIs